 For best results, use a clean, straight image of the sample text.
 Ideally, find a large printed example of the font and then scan it–18 point text or larger works best, because the edges of the characters will be more accurate.
 If you don’t have a scanner, take a careful snapshot with your smartphone or camera.
 Hold your camera steady so the text isn’t skewed horizontally or vertically.
 If you’re working with an image that’s askew, you can straighten it out in an image editor.

-How to identify a font from a webpage
+How to identify a font on a webpage

 Happily, it’s far easier to identify fonts on the web than it is in print.
 If the font you want to find is used in live web text, as opposed to an image, just use WhatFont, which is available as a bookmarklet, as well as an extension for Safari and Chrome.
 Once installed, the extension adds a small “f?” button to the left of the address field in your browser.
 Click the button, point your mouse at some text, and information about the font magically appears.

 Clicking on some text while WhatFont is active pins a font detail panel to that text.
-This panel not only indicates the font name and size, it also shows the font’s alphabet and its color (as a hex value), and even lets you tweet what you’ve found.
+This panel not only indicates the font name and size, it also shows the font’s alphabet and its color (as a hex value).

 Identify a font from an image on the web